 Failure to notify IN811 when locate markings have become illegible.

 The following are all possibilities of recommendations from the UPPAC (please note that if multiple violations occurred, there can be multiple recommendations):

 • Civil Penalty

-All training is through Baker-Peterson LLC, you may contact Steve Baker at (317) 407-3295 or email@example.com to set up and discuss training.
+All training is conducted through Baker-Peterson LLC.
+You may contact Steve Baker at (317) 407-3295 or firstname.lastname@example.org to set up and discuss training.

 Can I appeal my case recommendation?

-After your case has gone to the UPPAC for review and you receive a letter notifying you of their recommendation you have thirty (30) days to file an appeal with the IURC, at which time your case will become a full docketed proceeding before the IURC.
+After your case has gone to the UPPAC for review and you receive a letter notifying you of their recommendation, you have 30 days to file an appeal with the IURC, at which time your case will become a full docketed proceeding before the IURC.

 I have further questions.
 Who can I call?